gkono-splunk/o11y-lambda-workshop/README.md

   cat main.tf
   ```

-##### _Workshop Questions_
+{{% notice title="Workshop Questions" style="tip" icon="question" %}}
-> _Can you identify which AWS resources are being created by this template?_
+- Can you identify which AWS resources are being created by this template?

-> _Can you identify where OpenTelemetry instrumentation is being set up?_
+- Can you identify where OpenTelemetry instrumentation is being set up?
->  - _Hint: study the lambda function definitions_
+  - _Hint: study the lambda function definitions_

-> _Can you determine which instrumentation information is being provided by the environment variables you set earlier?_
+- Can you determine which instrumentation information is being provided by the environment variables we set earlier?
+{{% /notice %}}

 You should see a section where the environment variables for each lambda function are being set.
   ```bash